ostinelli/gin.io/docs/install.md

  * Install OpenResty

-    Go to [OpenResty](http://openresty.org/) in the downloads section and grab the latest version number.
+    Go to [OpenResty](http://openresty.org/#Download) in the downloads section and grab the latest Mainline release.
 Then:

     ```bash
     $ wget http://openresty.org/download/ngx_openresty-VERSION.tar.gz